Azure Storage replication

 Premium Storage supports only locally redundant storage (LRS).
 For information about Premium Storage, see Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads.

-While geo-redundant storage (GRS) is recommended for most applications, locally redundant storage may be desirable in certain scenarios:
+Locally redundant storage may still be desirable in certain scenarios:

-Some applications are restricted to replicating data only within a single region due to data governance requirements.
+Some applications are restricted to replicating data only within a country due to data governance requirements.
+A paired region could be in another country; please see Azure regions for information on region pairs.

 Geo-redundant storage (GRS) replicates your data to a secondary region that is hundreds of miles away from the primary region.
 If your storage account has GRS enabled, then your data is durable even in the case of a complete regional outage or a disaster in which the primary region is not recoverable.

 For a storage account with GRS enabled, an update is first committed to the primary region, where it is replicated three times.
-Then the update is replicated to the secondary region, where it is also replicated three times, across separate fault domains and upgrade domains.
+Then the update is replicated asynchronously to the secondary region, where it is also replicated three times.

-With GRS, requests to write data are replicated asynchronously to the secondary region.
-It is important to note that opting for GRS does not impact latency of requests made against the primary region.
-However, since asynchronous replication involves a delay, in the event of a regional disaster it is possible that changes that have not yet been replicated to the secondary region may be lost if the data cannot be recovered from the primary region.
+Since asynchronous replication involves a delay, in the event of a regional disaster it is possible that changes that have not yet been replicated to the secondary region will be lost if the data cannot be recovered from the primary region.

 When you create a storage account, you select the primary region for the account.
 The secondary region is determined based on the primary region, and cannot be changed.
 The following table shows the primary and secondary region pairings.